nithronium/daosman/README.md

 ## Welcome to daosman.

-This is a personal project where I am to explore what we can do with DAOs.
+This is a personal project where I am going to explore what we can do with DAOs.
 Initially I was planning to go big however I have realized that it is better to code a mini DAO first and see the possibilities of this technology.